oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

 ## Introduction

 In this lab, you improve the user experience of the Social Media App by including an APEX 23.2 new item called Image Upload that allows the user to crop images before uploading.
 You also implement a 'Share' button where a user can share the uploaded images to other users via email or 3rd party apps.
 Finally, you add mobile capabilities to the app by enabling Push Notifications for the Social Media App where a user receives a notification on their device whenever a user likes the image.
-You also learn to add Shortcuts and Screenshots to the pwa app.
+You also learn to add Shortcuts and Screenshots to the PWA app.

 Estimated Time: 30 minutes